dryselle/projecthub/README.md

   - Strengthen team-building and inclusion practices to improve belonging and morale.
 - Monitor with pulse surveys
   - Track engagement quarterly to see if interventions are improving scores.

+If improvements in leadership communication, career development, and team dynamics increase engagement sentiment by approximately 0.3–0.4 points, the organization could significantly reduce the 0.41-point gap between the 2023 engagement index (2.99) and the minimum acceptable benchmark of 3.40.